Quantum Distribution Error Mitigation via the Circulant Structure of Pauli Noise: Scaling DEM

 The quantum hardware demonstrations were executed on ibm\_marrakesh with 200,000 shots each for the NEC and the payload circuit.
-The sizes of the probability vectors are truncated to a maximum size of $2^{15}$.
-Unless stated otherwise, the simulations used 0.001 and 0.01 single qubit and two qubit depolarization rates, respectively.
-The simulations also assume full connectivity.
+We used the binning heuristic for all DEM implementations.
+The compression method also worked well, but was generally outperformed by binning.
 The corrected distributions are in general quasi-distributions since they can contain negative values.
 To correct to a near distribution, the method described in Ref.~\cite{Smolin_2012EfficMethForCompTheMaxLikelihoodQuantStFromMeasWithAddGaussNoise} is used.
 Results for 20-qubit and 30-qubit GHZ state preparation, $\ket{D^{10}_1}$ and $\ket{D^{20}_1}$ state preparation, 6-qubit and 10-qubit quantum phase estimation (QPE), and 5 qubit Grover search are presented.
 An overview of the fidelities and gate counts of the quantum hardware results are provided in Tables \ref{tab:fidelities} and \ref{tab:gate_counts}, respectively.